Updated June 30, 2020

 Do facemasks protect against the spread of the virus?
 If so, which type of mask is best?

-After much debate, the CDC recommends that everyone – even those who appear healthy – wear a homemade cloth facemask when leaving the house.16 Cloth facemasks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
+The CDC recommends that everyone – even those who appear healthy – wear a cloth facemask when leaving the house.16 Cloth facemasks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
 The most effective masks for those who are sick with COVID-19 (or caring for someone who is sick) are N95 masks, which block 95% of small particles.8 The CDC has urged those who are healthy not to buy N95 masks, since stockpiling has created a critical shortage for healthcare professionals.

 Does washing hands with soap and water help?
 Is antibacterial necessary?